dominikdrag/code-explain/README.md

 ## How It Works

-The `/explain` skill orchestrates 5 specialized agents in parallel:
+The `/explain` command orchestrates 5 specialized agents in parallel:

 1. **context-gatherer** - Traces imports, exports, callers, callees
 2. **history-detective** - Analyzes git blame and commit history